-Girl getting off bus shot dead in Philadelphia by suspect firing at random: Police
+Man facing murder charges after girl shot, killed while getting off bus in North Philadelphia

-It happened around 4:30 p.m. at 22nd and Sedgely Avenue in North Philadelphia.
+The teen was shot while getting off a SEPTA bus at about 4:30 p.m.
+Saturday at 22nd Street and Sedgely Avenue in North Philadelphia.

-Police confirm to Action News that the girl, roughly 12 to 16 years old, was shot in the left shoulder.
+Police confirm to Action News that a 16-year-old girl was shot in the left shoulder.
 She was rushed to an area hospital where she later died.

+Robert Ross Jamieson has been charged with one count of murder, three counts of attempted murder and other related charges in connection with the incident.
+Authorities believe he fired on several people in the area.

-According to investigators, a 41-year-old man was firing at random when the girl was struck moments after getting off the bus.
-Police say 14 shots were fired.
+According to investigators, Jamieson was firing at random when the girl was struck moments after getting off the bus.
+He has a prior felony drug conviction that makes him ineligible to carry a firearm.

+"We have three witnesses who have identified him as the shooter," Acting Philadelphia Police Commissioner Christine Coulter said Saturday night.

 #BREAKING: Philadelphia police at 22nd & Sedgley.— George Solis (@GeorgeSolis) November 30, 2019